licat233/EFI-OpenCore-i3-i5-haswell-cpu-h81-alc662-HD4600/README.md

 * The latest macOS 12 monterey and above systems cannot be used;
 * Applicable systems: macOS 10.13, macOS 10.14, macOS 10.15, macOS 11;
 * macOS 10.15 is recommended, and it is not suitable to go up;
-* Added EFI of Monterey system, but Monterey no longer supports drive-free K600 graphics card, it is not fully adapted yet, I will update it later;
+* The EFI of the Monterey system is added.
+Since the latest version of Monterey has removed the built-in NVIDIA Kepler driver, you need to print the driver by yourself: [install NVIDIA driver tutorial](https://github.com/chris1111/Geforce-Kepler-patcher)；

 ## Tips:
 1. OpenCore does not mean that the more patches and drivers, the better, but the less the better.
 The newbie here is easy to step on the thunder.
 He mistakenly thinks that the more patches the better, it is actually wrong!
 This EFI has been reduced to 3M size, the boot speed is very fast, and there is basically no lag!